 You didn’t become an engineer, consultant, architect, or other expert to be great at marketing and sales.
 In fact, you may have decided very early on that you wanted nothing to do with those things.
 But as this post highlights, developing some level of mastery with marketing and sales at all career stages is critical to your success.

-On the Breaking BizDev podcast, John Tyreman and Mark Wainwright break down, beat up, and redefine ‘business development’ for the modern professional services firm.
-This co-hosted commentary-style show shares stories, perspectives, and actionable tips that you can put into practice today.
+On Breaking BizDev, John Tyreman and Mark Wainwright break down, beat up, and redefine that nebulous term ‘business development’ for the modern professional services firm.

 The role you play in developing new business changes as you grow throughout your career.